Sweet Spicy Chex Mix

 Then, the spices entered the equation, and all pretenses of self control were forgotten.
 I stirred a warm, smoky blend of cinnamon, chipotle, chili powder, and cumin in with the maple syrup.
 The spices give the Chex mix a lingering kick that, when combined with the sweetness of the maple and the honey nut cereal, is too seductive for petite portions.

-A Spicy Chex Mix that’s sweet, sassy, and all-around irresistible: I can only aspire to the same level of acclaim!
+A sweet and salty chex mix that’s spicy, sassy, and all-around irresistible: I can only aspire to the same level of acclaim!

 Sweet Spicy Chex Mix